aellerton/demo-allauth-bootstrap/README.md

 login of local users.
 If you enabled Google or Facebook during ``make configure``, those destinations should allow you to join and log in to the site.

+*Note*: You should decide now which URL you'll use for your development site.
+You can make it 127.0.0.1:8000, localhost:8000, change the port, even enter an entry in ``/etc/hosts`` (if you're on OSX, Linux, etc) and call it local.anything.com, etc.
+Once you've chosen it, stick to it.
+After you start entering URLs in social providers like Facebook and Google it gets annoying.

+From now on I'll assume you're using ``http://127.0.0.1:8000``.

 ## Some Notes